SimonMal84/iot-twitter-application/README.md

         1. Start your docker daemon
         2. Build the application for either linux or windows
-        3. Build the image: `docker build -t iot-twitter-application .`
+        3. Build the image with `docker build -t iot-twitter-application .`
-        4. Run the image, `docker run -i -p 8080:8080 iot-twitter-application`
+        4. Run: `docker run -i -p 8080:8080 iot-twitter-application`